Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 6. Mandatory Corporate Cybersecurity Measures

-Companies handling sensitive data will face new obligations to implement cybersecurity controls and incident reporting mechanisms.
+Companies handling sensitive data will need robust cybersecurity controls and clear incident reporting mechanisms.

 Who it affects: Corporations, IT service providers